Cubans imagine new, more prosperous life without an old foe

 Under the changes announced by Obama, travel restrictions on Americans will be eased though not yet completely lifted.

-After Canada, the United States already sends the second highest number of tourists to Cuba, mostly Cuban Americans and travellers on specially licensed "people-to-people" visits.
+After Canada, the United States already sends the second highest number of tourists to Cuba, mostly Cuban Americans and travelers on specially licensed "people-to-people" visits.

 "I'm going to have to toughen up and work a lot harder," said Lazaro Perez, who hand-rolls cigars at the tobacco shop at Havana's ornate Hotel Nacional, enjoying one of his own products.